nf-core/website/markdown/events/2021/hackathon-october-2021.md

 As the main objectives of this hackathon will be adding nf-core modules and rewriting existing pipelines to the new Nextflow language format, we have set up a few groups working on this task for different pipelines.

-We will coordinate our work and the issues we are working on using a single GitHub <i class="fab fa-github"></i> Project Board](https://github.com/orgs/nf-core/projects/22).
+We will coordinate our work and the issues we are working on using a single GitHub [<i class="fab fa-github"></i> Project Board](https://github.com/orgs/nf-core/projects/22).

 * **variant calling**
   * Working on adding modules for variant calling pipelines, mainly sarek, and raredisease.